The Curricular Analytics Project (CAP)

 The Chronicle might have also asked: Is the structure of a degree program sufficiently scaffolded to support the integration of high-impact practices and robust learning outcomes?
 The Curricular Analytics Toolkit is a useful set of data visualization and analytics tools for all degree programs.

-Supported by a grant from the Ascendium Education Group ($2M over three years), UERU has worked with 30 members to further refine and validate early evidence of the causal impact of curricular structure (e.g., pre- and co-requisites, blocking courses, chains of required courses, etc.).
+Supported by a grant from the Ascendium Education Group ($2M over four years), UERU has worked with 30 university members to further refine and validate evidence of the causal impact of curricular structure (e.g., pre- and co-requisites, blocking courses, chains of required courses, etc.).

-UERU is also collecting 10 years of student progress and performance data from 30 CAP University Partners to analyze the role that curricular structure may play in inequitable outcomes for racially minoritized students, Pell recipients, and first-generation students.
+CAP also entailed collection of 10 years of student progress and performance data to analyze the role that curricular structure plays in inequitable outcomes for racially minoritized students, Pell recipients, first-generation, and other student groups.

-CAP universities interact via the MyUERU online community and have gathered at the University of Notre Dame (2022), Temple University (2023), and the University of Arizona (2023).
-The presentation of CAP results will occur at our hybrid meeting at Emory University (June 7, 2024).
+CAP universities interact via the MyUERU online community and have gathered at the University of Notre Dame (2022), Temple University (2023), the University of Arizona (2023), and at a hybrid meeting at Emory University (2024).
+Subgroups of CAP participants have also gathered at UERU's 2024 Lamborn-Hughes Institute (Colorado State University) and in other venues.

-While many universities, including non-UERU members, use Curricular Analytics, CAP University Partners are committed to a rigorous approach to student success and count 30 percent or more of their undergraduates as Pell Grant recipients (an equity/excellence proxy measure):
+While many universities, including non-UERU members, use Curricular Analytics, CAP University Partners are committed to a rigorous approach to student success and count 30 percent or more of their undergraduates as Pell Grant recipients (an equity/excellence proxy measure).
+Current developments include work on a Transfer Student Portal via a pilot in Illinois led by the University of Illinois, Chicago, as well as in other states, and greater attention to the nuances of use of findings to facilitate campus- and unit-level change.

 • Clark Atlanta University